-The State Fire Marshal's Office says a live tree can absorb as much as a quart of water a day.
+The State Fire Marshal's Office says a live tree can absorb as much as a gallon of water a day.
 A moist tree is less of a fire hazard than a dry tree shedding needles.
-Use 1 quart of water for every inch of tree stem diameter.

 Day 9 - Unattended cooking is the leading cause of home fires in the U.S. When cooking for the holidays remember to keep an eye on the range.